51Degrees/documentation/src/concepts/metadata/components.md

 | Name     | The name of the **component** which gives a more 'human' identifier than id.
 By convention this is unique within the @datafile. |
 | Default profile| The default @profile for the **component** if it is not otherwise known. |
 | Properties| The @properties which a @profile for the **component** must provide values for. |

+# Retrieval

+**Components** can be retrieved from a @fiftyoneengine where the id is known.
+The id remains unique across
+@datafiles (both different @datatiers and different release dates).

+All **components** can also be returned as a collection to be iterated.
+A @datafile typically only contains a few **components**, so retrieving all is not a heavy operation.